Thought Leadership for B2B services firms

 Source: Edelman-LinkedIn "B2B Thought Leadership Impact Report", 2024.

-Thought leadership for B2B services firms is the sustained public work of establishing named operators — usually the founder or a senior partner — as recognised voices in a specific category.
 It combines opinion-driven writing, speaking, podcasting, and community building into a personal authority stack that generates inbound conversations, compresses sales cycles, and raises willingness to pay.
 The unit of thought leadership is a person, not a company.

 The Named-Operator System